Products

 Prevention through design (PtD), commonly called “safety by design” in Europe, is the process of “designing out” with the concept of safety or reduction of occupational hazards in mind and with an emphasis on employees’ health and safety throughout the life cycle of materials and processes.

-The control measures in the hierarchy are placed in order of their effectiveness.
+The hierarchy of control measures is placed in order of their effectiveness.
 These stages can be considered as lines of defense.

 Since its introduction in the 1950s, the hierarchy of controls has remained central to workplace safety laws and regulations.